hbolfarine/Dens_cluster_possum/README.md

 presented, but changes can be made in the solution path length and in the size of the credible interval of the posterior summary.

-We apply our method to analyze the galaxy (REFER) data.
+We apply our method to analyze the galaxy data.

 ```R
 # Loading the data
 y.data.app = data_sim_func("galaxy")